 What sets a scientist apart from the rest of the pack?
 I would suggest that timing plays a part, but I also have no doubt that you need to be innovative, diligent and dedicated to the cause in order to make the most out of the opportunities presented to you during your career.

 Game-changer, world-class and field-leading are all adjectives usually attributed to these types of scientists.
-And these are all words I would use to describe the person chosen to take over leadership of the prestigious Breakthrough Toby Robins Breast Cancer Research Centre at the Institute of Cancer Research.
+And these are all words I would use to describe the person chosen to take over leadership of the prestigious Breast Cancer Now Toby Robins Breast Cancer Research Centre at the Institute of Cancer Research.

-Earlier in 2014, Breakthrough announced that Professor Andrew Tutt, a clinical researcher who has been part of the Breakthrough family for some time, has taken over as Director of the Research Centre.
+Earlier in 2014, Breast Cancer Now announced that Professor Andrew Tutt, a clinical researcher who has been part of the Breast Cancer Now family for some time, has taken over as Director of the Research Centre.

 A breakthrough career

-Andrew has been a leader within the Breakthrough community since 2007, when he was backed to run the Breakthrough Breast Cancer Research Unit at King’s College London (KCL).
+Andrew has been a leader within the Breast Cancer Now community since 2007, when he was backed to run the Breast Cancer Now Research Unit at King's College London (KCL).
 This is a multi-disciplinary unit dedicated to research into an aggressive form of breast cancer called triple negative.
-But Andrew’s work with Breakthrough and the impact he has had on breast cancer research started long before then.
+But Andrew's work with Breast Cancer Now and the impact he has had on breast cancer research started long before then.

 Andrew studied for his PhD through a clinical fellowship in the lab of Alan Ashworth at the Institute of Cancer Research.
 His work during this period contributed to the major discovery that certain BRCA2 mutations could be responsible for an increased likelihood of breast cancer.